Kaladinge/book-palace/README.md

 For the customer possible actions are:

-- Using the Get method
+- Using the Get method to:
--    to display all entries from the API
+  1. to display all entries from the API
-  -  Display single entries with the id retrieved from the params Toggle books in and out of vart  and display these on a separate page
+  2. Display single entries with the id retrieved from the params Toggle books in and out of vart  and display these on a separate page

 On the admin-side possible actions are: